apocalyptech/hades_cheat/README.md

             tartarus_encounters: Thanatos Tartarus Spawn Chance: 75%
              sisyphus_placement: Forcing Biome Depth to: 0 (disabled, using defaults)
          sisyphus_placement_req: Hardcoded to: 0 (disabled, using defaults)
-             euridice_placement: Forcing Biome Depth to: 2 (disabled, using defaults)
+             eurydice_placement: Forcing Biome Depth to: 2 (disabled, using defaults)
-         euridice_placement_req: Hardcoded to: 2 (disabled, using defaults)
+         eurydice_placement_req: Hardcoded to: 2 (disabled, using defaults)
             patroclus_placement: Forcing Biome Depth to: 2 (disabled, using defaults)
         patroclus_placement_req: Hardcoded to: 2 (disabled, using defaults)
              asterius_placement: Hardcoded to: 3 (disabled, using defaults)